- Testing Center

 The goal of the Student Survey Instruction (SSI) is to give students an opportunity to provide regular, meaningful comments and feedback to faculty and the University with respect to their experiences in classes taken at Oklahoma State University.
 Students are asked to complete an SSI for each class they take.
 The survey is to be completed before final exams and before students receive their final grades.

-OSU's annual assessment report is required by the Oklahoma State Regents for Higher Education and is prepared according to their guidelines.
+OSU's annual assessment report is required by the Oklahoma State Regents for Higher Education (OSRHE) and is prepared according to their guidelines.
 The report describes activity in the areas of entry-level assessment, general education assessment, program outcomes assessment, assessment of student and alumni satisfaction, and special assessment projects during the previous academic year.
 These reports highlight OSU's strong commitment to improving student learning.